-Too often, we look at our current situation and see no way of changing the traditional 9-5 schedule, confined to the four walls of a conventional office.
+However, too often we still look at our current situation and see no way of changing the traditional 9-5 schedule, confined to the four walls of a conventional office.
 You might love your job, but crave the flexible lifestyle that you know you can have.

-Before you start updating your resume and beginning to search for a new position, have you ever considered pitching the idea of a remote position to your current employer?
-Of course this may require some preparation on your end before initiating the conversation, in order to help your boss feel comfortable with the idea of you becoming a remote employee.
+So before you start updating your resume and begin to search for a new position, have you ever considered pitching the idea of a remote position to your current employer?
+Of course, this may require some preparation on your end before initiating the conversation, in order to help your boss feel comfortable with the idea of you becoming a remote employee.

 Here are five top tips that will help you to convince your boss to let you work remotely.